rrigato/architecture/clean_architecture/first_edition.md

 - when running in a lambda function, environment runtime variables, context and event structure are your dependency injection framework for main configuration
 - when running code as a process/daemon/service on a server, the os environment variables are your dependency injection framework for main configuration
 - software engineers should optimize main to be setup with the minimum configuration/orchestration necessary to invoke higher level layers of abstraction in order to maximize testability

+# services_ch27
+- architecture should define the layers that separate hgiher level abstractions from lower level implementations
+- Service based architectures need to follow the open closed principle when adding functionality
+- My criticism of this chapter is the author does not consider teams with polyglot programming language specialities and assumes modification for cross cutting micro services concerns.